zen moments in a nutshell

 Yes, all he has to do is stand on his hind legs, gain momentum, jump in the air – and before he goes down again, he has his Zen moment.
 I tried to capture this reflection (in the Zen Buddhist tradition) on a sketch sheet, the donkey, and its Zen moment, so to speak.
 It’s as simple as that – at least in theory.

-I probably succeed best in capturing this moment in landscape painting.
+I probably succeeded best in capturing this moment in landscape painting.
 One of the early attempts was this:

-Now, 30 years later, the topic is omnipresent again and I try to open up further levels I would like to add a few examples.
+Now, 30 years later, the topic is omnipresent again.
+I try to open up further levels I would like to add a few examples.
 First, two crops from a larger image that reflect zen moments – as I understand it – quite well.

-Another part of the same painting: Lines of force already play an important role in the structure of the picture, since they help to relate dynamics, movement, power, noise, etc. to their opposites (remember the swing example).
+Another part of the same painting: Lines of force already play an important role in the structure of the picture.
+They help to relate dynamics, movement, power, noise, etc. to their opposites (remember the swing example).